ingrammicro/concerto/Getting started with Kubernetes.md

-# Getting started with Kubernetes in Flexiant Concerto
+# Getting started with Kubernetes in Ingram Micro Concerto
 [![Build Status](https://drone.io/github.com/flexiant/concerto/status.png)][cli_build] [![GoDoc](https://godoc.org/github.com/flexiant/concerto?status.png)](https://godoc.org/github.com/flexiant/concerto)

-Flexiant Concerto's integration with Kubernetes allows you to deploy and maintain Kubernetes clusters using the Flexiant Concerto UI and CLI interface.
+Ingram Micro Concerto's integration with Kubernetes allows you to deploy and maintain Kubernetes clusters using the Ingram Micro Concerto UI and CLI interface.

-This guide concerns how to use the Flexiant Concerto UI to create a Kubernetes cluster; for information about how to use the CLI to accomplish this, see the [CLI documentation](README.md).
+This guide concerns how to use the Ingram Micro Concerto UI to create a Kubernetes cluster; for information about how to use the CLI to accomplish this, see the [CLI documentation](README.md).

 # Table of Contents